-Limits to cross-gender viewing and searches Auditor Overall Determination: Meets Standard Auditor Discussion The Richland County Jail prohibits cross gender searches of inmates.
-There are female staff on duty to conduct searches of
+115.15 Limits to cross-gender viewing and searches Auditor Overall Determination: Meets Standard Auditor Discussion The auditor reviewed Policy 528 Searches.
+The Richland County Jail prohibits by policy and procedure cross gender searches of inmates except in emergencies.

-The Richland County Jail prohibits cross gender searches of inmates.
 There are female staff on duty to conduct searches of new female admissions in booking.
-If a female staff is not scheduled, a patrol deputy or an off-duty corrections officer is called in to fill that role.
+Currently female inmates are held in facilities operated by other counties.
+Once they resume holding female inmates within their own jail, if a female staff is not scheduled, a patrol deputy or an off-duty correctional officer is called in to fill that role.
 All interviews with both inmates and staff confirmed this practice.
-The facility prohibits examination for the sole purpose of determining gender and staff are knowledgeable of correct search procedures for inmates who are transgender or intersex.
+The policy requires documentation of all cross-gender searches.
+Staff have not performed any crossgender searches.
+Policy and facility procedure prohibits examination for the sole purpose of determining gender and staff are knowledgeable of correct search procedures for inmates who are transgender or intersex.
 If the offender's genital status is unknown, it is determined during conversations with the offender, by reviewing medical records, or, if necessary, by learning that information as part of a broader medical examination conducted in private by a medical practitioner.
-Staff are trained in cross-gender searches.
-The facility does not conduct cross gender strip or pat down searches, but policy requires that if this to occur to document it with justification.
-There have not been any of these types of searches of offenders and this was verified by interviews with inmates.
+Although most staff were able to explain cross-gender searches, the auditor was not provided training documentation on cross-gender searches.
+During interviews a of couple stated they were trained by veteran staff and a couple stated that they learned at the North Dakota Correctional Officer Basic Training program.

+Policies and procedures require staff of the opposite gender to announce their presence when entering an offender housing unit.
+There are notices posted at the entrance to housing units reminding staff of the opposite gender to announce their presence when entering the housing unit.
 The facility has policies and procedures and physical construction of housing areas that enable offenders to shower, perform bodily functions, and change clothing without nonmedical staff of the opposite gender viewing them in a state of undress.
-The auditor does recommend that a camera be placed to view the officer only during the change out process during intake as this process requires a staff member to be in a one-on-one situation with an inmate while the inmate is in a state of undress.

-Policies and procedures require staff of the opposite gender to announce their presence when entering an offender housing unit.
 Inmates shower in private shower stalls with shower curtains to provide privacy and to prevent observation by staff of the opposite gender or casual observers.
-Based on staff interviews, inmate interviews and direct observation by the auditor, all staff members of the opposing gender consistently announce their presence when entering units where the probability exists that the inmate may be showering, changing clothes or toileting.
+In some housing units the facility has added a secondary shower curtain so that the inmate has a dry area in which to undress and dress.
+Based on a review of policy staff interviews, inmate interviews and direct observation by the auditor, all staff members of the opposing gender consistently announce their presence when entering units where the probability exists that the inmate may be showering, changing clothes or toileting.